puppetlabs-toy-chest/puppetlabs-pe_bulk_agent_install/README.md

 ## Overview

-This module is used to build installation scripts for doing bulk installs of Puppet Agents on Linux and Windows machines with Puppet Enterprise.
+This module is used for bulk installs of Puppet Agents on Linux and Windows machines with Puppet Enterprise.
+It builds on the standard

-It builds on the original curl to bash installation method available on the master
+Simplified Agent Installation process that comes with Puppet Enterprise.

+The goal of this module is to accomplish the following tasks, en masee, on Linux and Windows nodes:

+* Install the Puppet agent
+* Start the Puppet Agent

 ## Command Line Usage